Contabo VPS Setup: How to Buy and Setup Contabo VPS and Install Ubuntu or Image of Your Choice

 Your Contabo Dashboard

 Welcome to your Contabo dashboard.
 Here you can control your VPS server.
-If you want to install new operating system just go to VPS Control > Reinstall and choose your preferred OS.
+If you want to install a new operating system, just go to VPS Control > Reinstall and choose your preferred OS.

 Contabo Dashboard